coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    .. example:: :cmd:`SearchRewrite` examples

+      The following example requires the Stdlib library.

-      .. coqtop:: in
+      .. coqtop:: in reset extra

-         Require Import Arith.
+         From Stdlib Require Import Arith.

-      .. coqtop:: all
+      .. coqtop:: all extra

          SearchRewrite (_ + _ + _).